Ebury/chameleon/README.md

 https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/

-Following the ITCSS our css structure should look like
+Following the ITCSS our CSS structure should look like

 1. Settings -
 only preprosessor stuff in here!
 Fonts definitions, color definitions and other vars.